Japanese Play-by-Postcard RPGs: Net Games

 What Were Net Games?

 To sign up for a Net Game, you'd write Youentai for a free pamphlet that explained the game's setting, basic rules, and had a character creation form.
 After filling in your form and sending it in, you'd get a monthly magazine featuring news from the game world, player submitted art, columns, in-world classified ads, a list of suggested moves, possibly some unique clues, and a card to submit your turn for the month.
-Most games had other extras; games set in Hourai High included student membership cards, for example.
+Most games had other extras; games set in Hourai High School included student membership cards, for example.

-While some moves would be completely specified ahead of time ("go to the library and look for a secret door", "investigate the abandoned schoolhouse"), the main attraction of the game was writing a free description of what you wanted your character to do, similar to what you'd do verbally in a TRPG.
+While some moves would be completely specified ahead of time ("go to the library and look for a secret door", "investigate the abandoned schoolhouse"), the main attraction of the game was writing a free description of what you wanted your character to do, similar to what you'd do verbally in a tabletop RPG.
 The next month you'd get a "reaction", a detailed description of what happened to your character written in the style of a short story.
 If you were lucky your character would play a major role, though typically one reaction would cover many characters attempting roughly the same thing in the same place.

 To give some examples from ネットゲームがよく分かる本 ("Understanding Net Games"), an introductory book that follows an imaginary player, the first month he writes that he goes to the baseball field to practice with the robot he's been working on.
 In his reaction, his character gets into an argument with the captain of the softball team over who gets to use the field.
 His robot goes up against the softball captain, loses, and he yields the field.
-Besides the main part of his reaction, there's also a short note from the game master who wrote it, as well as a list of player characters who ran into each other along with real-world contact information.
+Besides the main part of his reaction, there's also a short note from the game master who wrote it, as well as a list of player characters who ran into each other, including their real-world contact information.
 By contacting other players you could exchange notes and solve mysteries without waiting for a monthly reply.
 Listing real addresses was common but not required; Youentai could proxy mail for players, but since mailing directly was faster many preferred it.

 The next month, the player writes that he'll go to the sports fields to work on making his baseball robot more powerful and challenge the softball ace to a rematch.
 However, his plans are not referenced at all in his reaction - instead it's all about the softball team arguing with the football team about who gets to use the field.
 While in most of the book the main character has more luck in replies than any real player could hope for, this chapter reminds potential players that things don't always go their way.